emelleme/firstnation/indigenous-tribes-map/README.md

 - Functions directory (auto): `.vercel/output/functions`
 - Recommend enabling `nodejs_compat` (set in `wrangler.toml`) so Next.js and the AI SDK work on Workers.
 - Deploy manually: `pnpm dlx wrangler pages deploy .vercel/output/static --project-name tribal-seed2sea`
-- Set secrets in the Pages dashboard (e.g., `ANTHROPIC_API_KEY` for the guide, any analytics keys, etc.).
+- Set secrets in the Pages dashboard (e.g., `OPENROUTER_API_KEY` for the guide, any analytics keys, etc.).
 - Use Node 20 on Pages (`NODE_VERSION=20`) to match the pinned runtime.

 ### GitHub CI to Cloudflare Pages